Maharashtra: Policemen allegedly force girls to strip, dance in Jalgaon, government orders inquiry

 The incident took place at a hostel run by the Women and Child Welfare Department.

-Girls at a hostel in Maharashtra’s Jalgaon district were allegedly forced to strip and dance by some policemen, PTI reported on Wednesday.
+Girls at a hostel in Maharashtra’s Jalgaon district were allegedly forced to strip and dance by policemen, PTI reported on Wednesday.
 The state government has formed a high-level committee to conduct an inquiry into the incident.

 The hostel is run by the Women and Child Welfare Department, according to India Today.
 On Tuesday, a non-governmental organisation in Jalgaon had complained to the district magistrate about the incident.

-Residents of the hostel alleged that some policemen and people from outside were allowed entry into the hostel on the pretext of an investigation.
+Residents of the hostel alleged that a group of policemen and people from outside were allowed entry into the hostel on the pretext of an investigation.

 Bharatiya Janata Party MLA Shweta Mahale on Wednesday spoke about the incident in the Maharashtra Assembly and demanded strict action against the accused.
 “This incident has brought shame to the state as the police are also involved in such acts,” she was quoted as saying by India Today.
 “Those responsible for providing security to women are themselves turning into predators.”